rekalogika/mapper/README.md

   `SplObjectStorage`.
 * Lazy loading & lazy stream mapping.
 Consumes less memory & avoids hydrating a Doctrine collection prematurely.
-* In addition, if the source is a `Countable`, then the target will also be a `Countable`.
+* With lazy loading, if the source is a `Countable`, then the target will also be a `Countable`.
 With an extra-lazy Doctrine Collection, the consumer will be able to count the target without causing a full hydration of the source.
 * Manual mapping using a class method.
 * Easy to extend by creating new transformers, or decorating the existing ones.
 * Match classes using attributes in your transformers, in addition to using